 In 1942, the theatre was taken over by Alec Clunes and John Hanau.
 Their tenure saw over 100 plays produced in a decade, earning the nickname of "The National Pocket Theatre".
 A 1951 fire brought this series of plays to an end, with the auditorium needing to be rebuilt.
 Ronnie Barker began a 13 year association with the Arts Theatre in 1955, making his West End debut here in a production of Mourning Becomes Electra, directed by Sir Peter Hall.
 Hall then took control of the theatre from 1956 to 1959.

 The Unicorn Theatre took over the lease of the building in 1967 and remained there until 1999, allowing straight plays to perform in the evenings whilst giving the touring children’s theatre company a permanent London home during the day.
 It was during this time that Tom Stoppard’s plays Dirty Linen and New-Found-Land enjoyed a four year run from 1967.

-The new millennium saw new leaseholders steer the theatre in a new direction, and it is now considered an independent commercial theatre, giving productions the opportunity to perform for up to twelve weeks, whilst still hosting cabarets, showcases and stand-up comedians.
+The new millennium saw new leaseholders steer the theatre in a new direction.
+It is now considered an independent commercial theatre, giving productions the opportunity to perform for up to twelve weeks, whilst still hosting cabarets, showcases and stand-up comedians.